by Michael Miller

 Second, the Jade Museum went from being a parochial collection of artifacts, to become a world-class museum.

-When you approach the new Jade Museum, you will see an imposing structure with interesting angles and curves and a rough earth-toned exterior.
+When you approach the new Jade Museum, you will see an imposing five-story structure with interesting angles and curves and a rough earth-toned exterior.
 This look comes from a special Spanish porcelain that covers most of the building.
 There are no windows except up and down its center on the east and west sides.

 You will learn that this big block of jade is not from Costa Rica.
 In fact, Costa Rica has no sources of the jade ore.
 All of the raw materials for the country’s jade products came from Guatemala and Honduras.